-Read our 2018 annual report
+Read our 2022 annual report

 We recently visited Mount Merrion in Dublin where the community, particularly its children, are on a mission to support Concern’s work with Syrian refugees.

 It all started in November last year.
 Fr.
-Tony Coote, Mount Merrion parish priest, read an article in the Irish Times about the plight of a Syrian family recently arrived in Ireland.
+Tony Coote, Mount Merrion parish priest, read an article in The Irish Times about the plight of a Syrian family recently arrived in Ireland.

 "We’ve created a fund to rent a home for the family in the area and they’re settling in here.
 I went on George Hook and sourced a new job, and the girls are now all in school in the area.”

 While the community has done Trojan work to welcome the family, South Dublin is not free of ugly bias against refugees.

 “Some people wouldn’t give them accommodation when they realised they were refugees, but we found a landlord that actually lowered the rent to help.
 There are good people everywhere.”

 Concern’s Brid Kennedy addressed a public meeting on the situation for Syrian refugees.
 Hearing the plight of these millions of desperate families galvanised the community into action.
 And the pupils of the local primary school, St. Treasa’s, were eager to get involved.

 Fiona Hagerty, aged eleven, adds: “We knew there was a lot of poverty, people who were driven from their homes and now have no houses.
 What touched me the most was that there are kids there who are our age – just like us.”

 The young pupils of St. Treasa’s made up their minds to send a message of hope to young Syrians from Ireland.
 They decided to dedicate the profits of their annual “Novelty Day” – where children sell used toys and organise games and raffles – to Syrian children in Turkey.

 "It’s a current issue, it’s happening right now.
 The pupils were really taken by it and wanted to focus fundraising on it.”

 Weeks of work went into the preparation – gathering toys from every class in the school, approaching local businesses for raffle prizes, organising games.
 On the day, the young fundraisers succeeded raising over €4,000 for Syrians in Turkey, which they presented to Concern’s Claire Concannon at their recent graduation ceremony.